Smart rendering manager for animation projects

 So, you want to dig into sources of Pepper & Carrot Motion Comic but don’t know where to start?
 Here is a quick manual for you!

 Here you will find instructions on how to work with sources of Morevna Episode 3.
-Downloading sources To get a complete sources archive, navigate to our sources repository, and take a look at the projects list on the left sidebar.
-Right-click on “morevna-episode-3.0” and choose “Download” from menu.
-After unpacking downloaded archive you can try […]
+Downloading sources There are several ways to download full sources.: 1.
+Web download Navigate to our sources repository, and take a look at the projects list on the left sidebar.
+Right-click on “morevna-ep3” and choose “Download” from menu.
+You will […]

 We’ve got a fan-art of RenderChan mascot from Renaud Garcia (France)!
 Renaud writes: I’am a recent Linux and free software user.
 Here’s my fan art (done with Krita) … for your main web page with a transparent BG, so your can re-use your actual grey BG.
 Of course, you can use it as you want, […]